St Helens, Merseyside: Geography

-The St Helens Borough covers roughly 30 km2 of soft rolling hills used primarily for agricultural purposes, mainly arable.
-The highest point in the borough, and in the whole of Merseyside, is Billinge Hill, 4+1/2 mi north of the town centre.
-From the top of this hill the cities of Manchester and Liverpool are visible on a clear day, as well as the towns of Wigan, Bolton and Warrington.
+Approximately 22% of the St Helens Borough's 136 km2 is made up of soft rolling hills (30 km2) used primarily for agricultural purposes, mainly arable.
+The highest point in the borough, and in the whole of Merseyside, is Billinge Hill, 5.6 km north of the town centre.
+From the top of this hill on a clear day the mountains of Snowdonia, fells of the Lake District and Blackpool Tower are all visible, as well as the cities of Manchester and Liverpool and the towns of Wigan, Bolton and Warrington.
 The Mill Brook/Windle Brook runs through Eccleston and connects with the disused St Helens branch/section of the Sankey Canal in the town centre.
 St Helens is around 160 ft above sea level.

 Carr Mill Dam is Merseyside's largest body of inland water, with lakeside trails and walks.
 It is used for national competitive powerboating and angling events.